ajayre/XVRTools/README.md

-# landingthrottlemanager
+# XVRTools
-Manager for throttle when landing in X-Plane
+Tools for use in X-Plane when using pure VR